Where the Desert Meets the Sea: Mauritania

 Day 9

 We will head down the coast to the Banc d’Arguin National Park.
 Yet another World Heritage Site, but this time a nature reserve that happens to be a home for over one million migrant shorebirds from northern Europe, Siberia and Greenland.
 It is considered to be the largest colony for water birds in all of West Africa — quite a feat when you wrap your head around the proliferation of bird life in the region.
-We will get to explore the vast sand bars and if the conditions are right, we will camp next to the ocean.
+We will get to explore the vast sand bars, rocky coves, and we may even be able to go out on one of the traditional dhows (there are no motorized boats allowed in the park).
+We will stay in a tented camp next to the ocean.

 Back to Nouakchott